1.4.42 Safeguarding Children and Young people against Radicalisation and Violent Extremism

 - Seeking to recruit others to an extremist ideology.

-There an obvious difference between espousing radical and extreme views and acting on them, and practitioners should ensure that assessments place behaviour in the family and social context of the young person and include information about the young person's peer group and conduct and behaviour at school.
+There is an obvious difference between espousing radical and extreme views and acting on them, and practitioners should ensure that assessments place behaviour in the family and social context of the young person and include information about the young person's peer group and conduct and behaviour at school.
 Holding radical or extreme views is not illegal, but inciting a person to commit an act in the name of any belief is in itself an offence.

 4. Protection and Action to be Taken

-Any practitioner identifying concerns about the child or young person should report them to the designated safeguarding lead in their organisation, who will discuss these concerns with the police.
-The Referrals Procedure should be followed.
 Consideration of referrals to the Channel programme may be appropriate in some cases.
 Any response should be proportionate, with the emphasis on supporting vulnerable children and young people, unless there is evidence of more active involvement in extremist activities.

 Consideration should be given to the possibility that sharing information with parents may increase the risk to the child and therefore may not always be appropriate.
 However, experience has shown that parents are often key in challenging radical views and extremist behaviour and should be included in interventions unless there are clear reasons why not.